dalb8/my-fdroiddata/README.md

 *Recipes for building Android apps from source code*

 It's the same format used to make the packages on [f-droid.org](https://f-droid.org).
-They have 1000 different apps (and serve two-million APKs a month) but there are only 300 recipes here.
+While they have over 1000 different apps (and serve two-million APKs a month), here are found only recipes that are of use to myself (and yourself).

 So we can try a less industrial approach; rambling descriptions and device-specific patches are positively welcomed!
 Write as many comments as you like!

 -------
 We are tolerant of, if not delighted about, obsolete data.
-The Current Versions are updated automatically and perhaps infrequently, so they could easily be incorrect.
+Some of the Current Versions are updated automatically and perhaps infrequently, so they could easily be incorrect; likewise any app with a manual Update Check Mode.

-Since faults would otherwise go unnoticed, new builds should only be committed after inspecting the source code and running the APK on a gadget.
+Since faults would otherwise go unnoticed, new builds should only be committed after inspecting the source code, doing the build and running the APK on a gadget.
+If testing isn't thorough, add it with the `Build:` parameter `disable=`, as I often do when I get lazy and use the gradle wrapper (`gradlew`).

-Prebuilt libraries, whether included or pulled at build time from maven repos, should have been built by a third party, unless otherwise stated.
+Pre-built libraries, whether included in `libs/` or pulled from remote maven repos at build time, should have been built by some third party (e.g. the library developers), unless contradicted in the description.

-By all means, include in-development apps; if they don't get very far we'll add the 'Disabled:' field and eventually delete them.
+By all means, include in-development apps; if they don't get very far we'll add the `Disabled:` field and eventually delete them.
 This is also true for apps that aren't licensed properly or go proprietary.

 I'm currently using a recent version of [fdroidserver](https://gitorious.org/f-droid/fdroidserver).
-This implies newer recipes are likely to work but older recipes might not be valid any more.
+Therefore newer recipes are likely to work but older recipes might not be valid any more.
 Since we only have a couple of builds per package we'll get around to revising them all eventually.
 Depending on the distro, there could also be dependency issues for some apps.
-Also the gradle versioning system for non-build server setups is dependent on your path to the gradle binary; since I also use the gradle wrapper which caches gradle versions in ~/.gradle/wrapper, I store the path to each version in config.py and comment out all but one, depending on the build; I prefer this to editing bashrc.
+Also the gradle versioning system for non-build server setups is dependent on your path to the gradle binary; since I also use the gradle wrapper which caches gradle versions in `~/.gradle/wrapper`, I store the path to each version in config.py and comment out all but one, depending on the build; I prefer this to editing `.bashrc`.

 Many of the texts are by the contributors to [fdroiddata](https://gitorious.org/f-droid/fdroiddata) and those are under the AGPLv3.